 New senior appointment for IT Sligo

-IT Sligo's new Head of School of Business & Social Sciences, Dr Michael Barrett.
+Dr Michael Barrett has been appointed as the new Head of School of Business and Social Sciences.

 Institute of Technology, Sligo is pleased to announce the appointment of Dr Michael Barrett as the new Head of School of Business and Social Sciences.